LLM-Assisted Web Measurements: Methodology

 \subsubsection{Measurement Setup}

-When performing web measurement tasks, we visit the landing page of each domain from within an academic network using a lightweight crawler built on Playwright~\cite{playwright}, that relies on the Chromium browser running in headful mode.
-Each domain is accessed through a fresh browser instance with a clean profile, and we allow 10 seconds for the page to load before performing any required interaction.
-Finally, we ground our investigation on the Tranco list generated on 06 April 2025~\cite{TrancoApril}.
+We ground our investigation on the Tranco list generated on 22 December 2025~\cite{TrancoDec}.
+When performing web measurements tasks, we visit the landing page of each website from within an academic network, using a lightweight crawler controlled by an LLM via LangChain.
+The crawler is based on the Chromium browser, operated in headful mode through Playwright.
+Each website is accessed using a fresh browser instance with a clean profile.